RylandDeGregory/Blog/content/posts/az-storage-tables-rest-powershell.md

 #### Create Entity

-All Azure Tables Entities **require** the following attributes to be defined at creation time:
+All Azure Tables Entities **require** the following properties to be defined at creation time:

 - [PartitionKey](https://learn.microsoft.com/en-us/rest/api/storageservices/understanding-the-table-service-data-model#partitionkey-property)
-    - Used to group data.
+    - Used to group Entities.
 - [RowKey](https://learn.microsoft.com/en-us/rest/api/storageservices/understanding-the-table-service-data-model#rowkey-property)
-    - Must be unique within the Table.
+    - Used to uniquely identify an Entity within a Table.

-All other attributes are optional, and are based on the schema of the Entity being created.
-Azure Tables is a schemaless data store, so each Entity within the Table can potentially have different attributes defined.
+All other properties are optional and are based on the schema of the Entity being created.
+Azure Tables is a schemaless data store, so each Entity within the Table can potentially have different properties defined.
 Below is a PowerShell code sample that creates an Azure Tables Entity with two user-defined properties: `Name` and `Status`.

 ```PowerShell
 # Storage Account and Table details